Lighthouses of Anguilla

 - Date unknown.
 Active; focal plane 25 m (82 ft); three white flashes every 14.5 s.
 10 m (33 ft) square skeletal mast, painted orange.
 A photo (almost halfway down the page) and a very distant view from the sea are available, and the small tower is barely visible in Google's satellite view.
 Located at the east end of Anguilla Island.
 Site open, tower closed.
 Admiralty J5656.8; NGA 14722.

 - [Anguillita (2?)]

 - Date unknown.
 Inactive since 2017; still listed by NGA with focal plane 15 m (49 ft); two white flashes every 15 s.
 The light is described as an aluminum skeletal tower with a red lantern, but a distant view (no longer online) shows a skeletal mast on the island.
 Google has an indistinct satellite view.
 Located at the northern end of a small island just off the western tip of Anguilla Island.
 Accessible only by boat.
-Site open, tower closed.
-Admiralty J5656; NGA 14716.
+Site open, tower closed. ex-Admiralty J5656; NGA 14716.